chaitanyamokkapati/python-100days/Day 06/README.md

 # Errors

-# End Project -  Write a code that instruct robot thar can compplete any randomly generated mage.
+# End Project -  Write a code that instruct robot that can compplete any randomly generated mage.